MumenJarrah/CloudLabs/lab7.md

 ### 3.3 Task 2.c: Read from the TUN Interface

 In this task, we will read from the TUN interface.
 Whatever coming out from the TUN interface is an IP packet.
-We can cast the data received from the interface into a ScapyIPobject, so we can print out each field of the IP packet.
-Please use the followingwhileloop to replace the one intun.py:
+We can cast the data received from the interface into a Scapy IP object, so we can print out each field of the IP packet.
+Please use the following while loop to replace the one intun.py:

 ```
 while True: